google/crosvm/docs/book/src/devices/index.md

 - [`vsock`] - Enables use of virtual sockets for the guest.
 - [`vhost-user`] - VirtIO devices which offloads the device implementation to another process through the [vhost-user protocol]:
-  - [vmm side]: Shares its virtqueues.
+  - [frontend side]: Shares its virtqueues.
-  - [device side]: Consumes virtqueues.
+  - [backend side]: Consumes virtqueues.

 ## Device hotplug (experimental)